CrownDestro/cir_dump/README.md

 2) npx shadcn@latest add <Item Name>
 Refer: https://ui.shadcn.com/docs/installation/next

+## Structure Explanation
+### src/app/dashboard:
-src/app/dashboard: To Redirect Based on Role(presently in switch case for convenience & later should be changed to a standard version.
+To Redirect Based on Role(presently in switch case for convenience & later should be changed to a standard version.

+### src/app/student:
-src/app/student: Layout of the student dashboard.
+Layout of the student dashboard.

+### src/components/dashboard:
-src/components/dashboard: Dashboard items like header, sidebar and content based on role are here.
+Dashboard items like header, sidebar and content based on role are here.

+### src/components/ui:
-src/components/ui: Ui components are here
+Ui components are here

-Main Entrance (page.tsx): Will be rendered to auth/login & auth/signup in later phase.
+### Main Entrance (page.tsx):
+Will be rendered to auth/login & auth/signup in later phase.